A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: A Bayesian Nonparametric Framework

 \section{A Bayesian Nonparametric Framework}

 When we use simulation to assess the stochastic system performance, the output from the $j$-th replication with input models, denoted by $F$, can be written as

-where $\mu(F)$ denotes the system mean response and $e_j(F)$ represents the simulation error {with mean zero and variance $\sigma_e^2(F)$.} For notational simplification, suppose that $F$ consists of a single univariate model.
-Denote the underlying unknown true input model by $F^c$. {{We are interested in the system mean response at the true input model, denoted by $\mu^c\equiv\mu(F^c)$.} \textit{Without strong prior information on $F^c$ and $\mu(\cdot)$, we introduce a Bayesian nonparametric framework to quantify the overall estimation uncertainty of $\mu^c$.}}
+where $\mu(F)$ denotes the system mean response and $e_j(F)$ represents the simulation error {with mean zero and variance $\sigma_e^2(F)$.} The input models in general could include multiple distributions, e.g., $F\equiv \{F_1,F_2,\ldots,F_L\}$.
+For ease of presentation, we assume that $F$ consists of a single univariate model; otherwise our DPM-based input modeling and Bayesian uncertainty quantification can be applied to each distribution in $F$.
+Denote the underlying unknown true input model by $F^c$. {{We are interested in the system mean response at the true input model, denoted by $\mu^c\equiv\mu(F^c)$.} \textit{ In this paper, we introduce a Bayesian nonparametric framework to quantify the overall estimation uncertainty of $\mu^c$.}}

 Since the simulation output depends on the choice of input distribution $F$, the input model failing to capture important features of $F^c$ can lead to poor estimates of system performance.
-Thus, it is desirable to construct the input model that can faithfully capture the important properties in the real-world input data, including heterogeneity, multi-modality and skewness.
-In Section~\ref{subsec:inputModel}, we present the flexible nonparametric DPM that can capture {these rich properties induced by various latent sources of uncertainty}.
+It is desirable to construct the input model that can faithfully capture the important properties (e.g., heterogeneity, multi-modality, and skewness).
+Thus, in Section~\ref{subsec:inputModel}, we present the flexible nonparametric DPM-based input models, in which we use a mixture of heterogeneous distributions to capture these rich properties induced by various latent sources of uncertainty.

-The underlying true input distribution $F^c$ is estimated by finite real-world data of size $m$, denoted by $\mathbf{X}_m\equiv\{X_1,X_2,\ldots,X_m\}$ with $X_i\stackrel{i.i.d.}\sim F^c$.
-The posterior distribution of the \textit{flexible} input model derived from the Bayes' rule can be used to quantify the input uncertainty,